-ON THIS PAGE: You will find out more about the factors that increase the chance of developing a soft tissue sarcoma.
+ON THIS PAGE: You will find out more about the factors that increase the chance of developing a STS.
 To see other pages, use the menu.

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 Most sarcomas do not have a known cause.
 However, the following factors can raise a person’s risk of developing sarcoma: